lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 ```
 {: file="vs. BG Shallow Grave" .nolineno }

-Grzegorz is a very good and versatile player.
-He plays in many formats, he plays many different decks and knows them pretty well.
+Grzegorz is a great and versatile player.
+He plays in many formats, he plays many different decks and knows all of them pretty well.
 No shame in losing to him, especially given the matchup.

 ##### Final result:

-Qualified for top 8 as seat #3, lost in the first round of it.
+Qualified for top 8 at seat #3, lost in the first round of it.

 ## Wrapping up

 > So is 8-cast good / viable?

 I don't know.
 I like playing it, and I feel like the deck offers some impressively powerful plays, but maybe I simply fail to differentiate between _truly powerful plays_ and _simply synergistic plays that most of the time barely get the job done_.
 You can't really compare the raw power of 8-cast to, e.g., UB Reanimator's.
-Even the best hands of 8-cast consisting of quick, grown Patchwork or a quick Kappa cannot even get close to land 🡒 `Lotus Petal` 🡒 `Entomb` for Atraxa or Archon 🡒 `Reanimate`.
+Even the best hands of 8-cast consisting of a quick, grown Patchwork or a quick Kappa cannot even get close to land 🡒 `Entomb` for Atraxa or Archon 🡒 pass 🡒 untap 🡒 `Reanimate`.

 But maybe I'm incorrect to look at it from this very perspective.
 Maybe, despite the aforementioned deck having access to so many cantrips, 8-cast, due to its cohesion of multidimensional synergistic cards, actually presents narrower variance.
 It sounds weird, but...

 ...but _I simply don't know_.
-I haven't played UB Reanimator seriously.
+I haven't really played UB Reanimator.
 I actually have played very little in the current meta --- at most a hundred matches.
-Maybe if I pick up a "more meta" deck I will suddenly have the same realization to when I switched from Karn Echo to 8-cast when it was still in its glory days.
+Maybe if I pick up a "more meta" deck, I will suddenly have the same realization to when I switched from Karn Echo to 8-cast when the latter was still in its glory days.
 I thought "_wow, decks should be doing that much that well and that consistently?_".

-But the deck felt good.
-I felt good playing it.
+But the deck felt good. _I_ felt good playing it.
 I felt like I had a chance against pretty much any matchup, especially in longer games.

 There are exceptions, of course.
-Because of the lack of traditional cantrips and "safe" card advantage, I don't feel comfortable playing against all-in combo decks such as Doomsday, Oops, or the nemesistic BG Shallow Grave.
+Because of the lack of traditional cantrips and "safe" card advantage, I don't feel comfortable playing against all-in combo decks such as Doomsday, Oops, or the nemesistic BG Shallow Grave (and Cradle Control...).
 Nowadays, those decks are way more consistent than they used to.
 If I aggressively mulligan for counters, I feel like they can rebuild quicker, especially since mulliganing implies having access to fewer cards.
 If I don't, I usually end up with a possibly great-feeling hand that has a good mix of interaction and board presence.
 Then they just overpower me with just enough discard / protection and combo off anyway.

 But maybe it's variance.
 Maybe it should not be like this, and in my experiences I have just been unlucky.